wulfebw/legacy.wulfebw.github.io/_includes/research.md

     <div class="col-md-6">
         <h3 class="rtitle">Intermediate-Horizon Automotive Risk Prediction</h3>
         <p>
-        This research addresses the problem of predicting whether a car will suffer a collision in the time period 10-20 seconds in the future.
+        This research considers the problem of predicting whether a car will suffer a collision in the time period 10-20 seconds in the future.
 We formulate this task as policy evaluation in a MDP with a high-dimensional, continuous state space,  and a reward function dominated by rare events (collisions).
 We then demonstrate that simulated data and domain adaptation models can be used to improve prediction performance on real-world data.
         </p>
         <a href="https://github.com/wulfebw/risk_prediction" class="md-link btn-default btn rbtn">code</a>
         <a href="https://arxiv.org/abs/1802.01532" class="md-link btn-default btn rbtn">paper</a>